sanekee/limi/README.md

 ### Mux

 Mux is the router multiplexer.
-Use when we need multiple routers in a single listener.
+Using mux when we need multiple routers in a single listener.

 #### Example